-Yet, there was a time in America when businesses could hire or hire whomever they chose to and discriminate for any reason and on any basis.
+Yet, there was a time in America when businesses could hire and fire whomever they chose to and discriminate for any reason and on any basis.
 No one thought he had a right to any particular job.

 Income tax.
 The first income tax was a 1 percent tax only on taxable income above $3,000, followed by a series of surcharges of up to 6 percent applied to higher incomes.
 The current version of the income tax is quite progressive, with seven brackets ranging from 10 to 37 percent.
 The “rich” are also punished through the phase-out of tax exemptions, deductions, and credits as their income rises.

 Although it might seem hard to believe, there was a time in this country when there was no income tax.
 No one was punished for being successful.
 Everyone kept the fruit of his labor.
 There was no dread of April 15.
 There was no fear of being audited.
 Business decisions were not made on the basis of tax consequences.